ShrutikaSingh/codex.rocks-interview/Codex_Backend_Interview_Task.md

 #### Important

-Please DO NOT fork this repo.
-Instead send the GitHub link to someone who interviewed you to take the interview forward.
+Fork this repo and Send the GitHub link to someone who interviewed you to take the interview forward.